mskf3000/Tutorials-and-Cheat-Sheets/NodeJS - EmberJS Related Items.md

 ***

-Before anything, you need to be sure Node.js is installed.
+Before anything, you need to be sure NodeJS is installed.
 The process is different and dependent on what OS you are using.
 For Mac OS X you can just download a package installer.
 But once installed you can then complete the following steps.

 ***

-#### Installing and using Ember.js via Node.js.
+#### Installing and using EmberJS via NodeJS.

 Install the Ember CLI like this: